-Location IDs Comments CER Test Well Turbidity was not met.
-The sample for gamma spectrometry was filtered.
-The tritium sample was not filtered.
-Morrisania Ranch, Cary Weldon House, Potter Ranch Samples for enriched tritium analysis were collected at these locations.
+Location IDs Comments CER Test Well, Turbidity was greater than 10 NTUS at these locations.
+The samples for gamma Spring 500 ft E SGZ spectrometry were filtered; tritium samples were not filtered.
+Daniel Gardner, Tim Jacobs Ranch New, Samples for enriched tritium analysis were collected at these locations.
+Patrick McCarty